Reaching New Heights

-This map identifies what's currently being planned, in Site Plan process, under construction and built.
-Click here for a PDF version.
+Stay up-to-date with what's currently being planned, in Site Plan process, under construction and built on Arlington County's website.

 To get a good overview of major projects in Arlington County, including those in Rosslyn, check out the My Arlington Projects map.

 It provides a map view of County government projects in Arlington: daily work, transportation, parks, water and utilities, facilities projects, and private development.

 Development in Rosslyn is guided by the adopted vision and principles of the Realize Rosslyn Sector Plan.
 Along with zoning regulations, the Sector Plan is the over-arching document that serves as the basis for all development in Rosslyn.
 For more information on zoning and to locate guidance documents, visit the Planning page.

 The Rosslyn BID maintains strategic involvement in the Arlington County Development Process through its Urban Design Committee and participating in Arlington County’s Site Plan Review Process.